-A company dealing with the specialist application of liquid fertilisers have successfully been using Pinch Valves from AKO UK for 20+ years after their catastrophic experiences with butterfly valves and diaphragm valves.
+A company dealing with the specialist application of liquid fertilizers have successfully been using Pinch Valves from AKO UK for 20+ years after their catastrophic experiences with butterfly valves and diaphragm valves.

-The agricultural suspension fertiliser which is highly abrasive and corrosive, is ambient temperature and flows through the Pinch Valves between 1-3 Bar depending on the application rate.
+The agricultural suspension fertilizer which is highly abrasive and corrosive, is ambient temperature and flows through the Pinch Valves between 1-3 Bar depending on the application rate.
 The valves are installed horizontally on the top of the sprayer tank, and are normally open.
-Approximately 4 Bar air pressure is used to shut off the valves.
+Approximately 4 Bar air pressure is used to shut off the valves for agricultural fertilizer.

 The Pinch Valves assist with the application rate control.
-Controlling the flow rate of the fertiliser being sprayed onto crop fields is an important task, making the Pinch Valves crucial parts of this suspension fertiliser machinery.
+Controlling the flow rate of the fertilizer being sprayed onto crop fields is an important task, making the Pinch Valves crucial parts of this suspension agricultural fertilizer machinery.

 A sprayer control computer operates solenoid valves which increase or decrease the Pinch Valve air pressure to maintain a programmed application rate.